million-haileyesus/software-engineering-project/README.txt

 This is a readme file.
 The reason why I chose computer science is because I like mathematics and solving real life and theoretical problems.
+This project is about building a university Chatbot.